oVirt/ovirt-site/source/uncategorized/debugfrontend.html.md

     -   `gecko1_8` - Mozilla Firefox
     -   `safari` - Safari & Google Chrome
     -   `opera` - Opera
+*   `CSS_STYLE` specifies whether to obfuscate generated CSS (`obf`) or not (`pretty`)

-`-Dgwt.cssResourceStyle=pretty` causes GWT to compile with human-readable CSS names, for much easier development and debugging using Firebug or Developer Tools. `gwt.cssResourceStyle` defaults to `obf`, which means "obfuscated". `obf` should be used for production builds (and is the default if `-Dgwt.cssResourceStyle=pretty` if not specified.
+Using `pretty` for `gwt.cssResourceStyle` prevents GWT compiler from obfuscating generated CSS class names, use this for easier development and debugging using Firebug or Developer Tools.
+If not specified, `gwt.cssResourceStyle` defaults to `obf` which means "obfuscated" (use this for production builds).

 Tip: *Never use `ie6` with `gwt.userAgent`, Microsoft Internet Explorer 6 and 7 are **not** supported by oVirt web applications.*